folio-org/folio-org.github.io/_faqs/how-to-create-doc.md

 ## Preparation

+Decide the most [appropriate location](/faqs/where-is-developer-documentation-located/) for the documentation.
+If it concerns a [specific module](/source-code/map/) then it may be more appropriate to add to that module's local documentation.

+If the new documentation is more appropriate at dev.folio.org, then continue here.

+First do some background planning.

+Do [search](/search/) first.
+It might be suitable to add another section to an existing document.

+Also search the issue tracker, as someone may have already proposed a similar document.
+Generally the documentation tickets use the Jira Label [devdoc](https://issues.folio.org/issues/?jql=labels%3Ddevdoc).
+Consider adding a new ticket to facilitate your document development, or to suggest others.

+Decide the type of document:
+[Guidelines](/guidelines/) (various procedures that should/must be followed), [Guides](/guides/) (assistance with other topics), [Tutorials](/tutorials/) (each tutorial is a set of related documents), or [FAQs](/faqs/).

 Decide a clear topic for the document.
 This will assist with devising a suitable title and [permalink](#copy).

 Plan the internal sections of the new document.

-Decide the type of document:
-[Guidelines](/guidelines/) (various procedures that should/must be followed), [Guides](/guides/) (assistance with other topics), [Tutorials](/tutorials/) (each tutorial is a set of related documents), or [FAQs](/faqs/).

 ## Learn